"With Éclat": The Boston Athenæum and the Origin of the Museum of Fine Arts, Boston

-Winner of a 2013 Preservation Award from the Victorian Society in America / New England Chapter
+WINNER: 2013 Preservation Award, Victorian Society in America / New England Chapter

 The Boston Athenæum played a vital role in the founding, in 1870, of the Museum of Fine Arts, Boston (MFA), and its continued support ensured the young institution’s survival.
 Established in 1807 as a membership library, the Athenæum also formed a distinguished art collection and inaugurated, as of 1827, a popular art gallery, which was, during the middle decades of the nineteenth century, the city’s most important public exhibition space.